virtuozzo/cloudscripting-docs/docs/reference/actions.md

   ]
 }
 ```
 where:

-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed.
-One of these parameters is required.
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required)
-- `path` - container path where write file
+- `path` - the container path, where a file is to be written
-- `body` - content to save in file
+- `body` - content saved to the file

 ### AppendFile
 Available for all nodes